 And they show how there can be a variation in how such genes affect people.
 Bartter's syndrome causes serious health problems very early.
 It often presents while the child is still in the womb, and almost always before age 6.
 Gitelman's causes similar problems, but varies by being less severe.
 It usually does not present itself until adolescence or early adulthood.
 In some people it is so mild that it may go undetected.

 Other Salt Handling Variants

 There are only a few genes involved in these two syndromes.
-However there are many other gene variants that affect sodium movement in the cell, and sodium reabsorption in the kidney.
-And many more that affect potassium in the cell.
+However, there are many other gene variants that affect sodium movement in the cell.
+There are other genes affecting sodium reabsorption in the kidney.
+And there are many more that affect potassium in the cell.